Which city is cheaper, Colorado Springs or Dayton?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Dayton is $259, while the average daily cost in Colorado Springs is $124.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Dayton and Colorado Springs in more detail.
+What follows is a categorical breakdown of travel costs for Dayton and Colorado Springs in more detail.

 Some typical examples of dining costs in Dayton are as follows: